vapi4k/vapi4k/vapi4k-docs/topics/Applications.md

 ## InboundCall Applications

-InboundCall applications are used to handle requests from the Vapi platform resulting from calls to Vapi.
+InboundCall applications handle requests from the Vapi platform resulting from calls to Vapi.
 Responses are specified using the [`inboundCallApplication{}`](%core_url%.vapi4k/-inbound-call-application/index.html) function.